Skip to main content

 • have a high school diploma or GED

-• meet Satisfactory Academic Progress
+• meeting Satisfactory Academic Progress

 Students that do not meet the above criteria may still be eligible for State and insitutional financial aid if you are classified as a Texas resident.
 Students would need to complete the Texas Application for State Financial Aid.